ricsanfre/fluent-multiline-app/README.md

-# Multiline logging with Java for testing Fluentbit
+# Multiline logging apps for testing Fluentbit

 ## The purpose